olibre/GreatTips/cpp/rules.md

 To contibute:

-* Fork this [project](https://github.com/olibre/CppCoding) and edit this MarkDown document.
+* Fork this project and edit the corresponding MarkDown file.
-* You can also directly annotate this file.
+* You can also directly annotate this file (or open an issue).

 ## Notation shortcuts